System security best practices

 Use the Security Testing tools provided by AOSP.
 In particular

-• Use memory safety tools during development: use MTE where supported (ARMv9 and above), and HWASan where it is not.
+• Use memory safety tools during development: use MTE where supported (ARMv9 and above), and HWASan where it isn't.
 Run as many tests as possible with these tools enabled.

 • Use GWP-ASan and KFENCE in production, for probabilistic detection of memory safety issues.